elehcimd/mltraq/mkdocs/benchmarks/speed.md

 !!!
 Info
     All solutions considered in this comparative analysis have made a positive impact in the industry and served as inspiration to guide the design of MLtraq.
-    Lastly, the many references to W&B are a testament to their very good community and documentation, and should not be considered as a criticism.
+    The many references to W&B are a testament to their very good community and documentation, and should not be considered as a criticism.

 ## Why tracking speed matters